 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Pandemic Resources for Academic Libraries: Preparing to Reopen
+Pandemic Resources for Academic Libraries: Resources for Reopening

 Updated information, professional development, and resources to support academic and research library personnel during a pandemic.

 As colleges and universities consider reopening strategies and what higher education will look like in the wake of COVID-19, academic libraries need to prepare for what comes next.
 ACRL is working to develop resources to help you navigate this new landscape, and has curated some outside resources below that we how you find helpful in planning for possible scenarios.
 We will continue to monitor the shifting landscape of post-pandemic planning and update this page accordingly.